blockscout/docs/setup/deployment/manual-deployment-guide/ubuntu-setup.md

 > sudo systemctl restart postgresql

-12. Check new profile that you created at start of adduser replaceing dbusername with your username.
+12. Check new profile that you created at start of adduser replacing dbusername with your username.

 > su - dbusername (for Root) or sudo su - dbusername (for user)\
 > **Note**: Replace your dbusername